EfficientXpert: Efficient Domain Adaptation for Large Language Models via Propagation-Aware Pruning: Methodology

 We compute this score for all weights in \(W_1\), and obtain the binary mask \(M\) by removing the \(p\)-th percentile of weights row-wise.
-This two-layer formulation ensures that the pruning decision for \(W_1\) accounts for its effect on the subsequent layer \(W_2\), capturing the propagation of error.
-For details about how attention mechanisms and MLP layers are handled, please refer to the Appendix.
+For details about how group query attention mechanisms and MLP layers are handled, please refer to the Appendix.

-\paragraph{Connections to Optimal Brain Damage} Our proposed ForeSight importance score can be derived by estimating the ForeSight loss impact of individual weights using a second-order Taylor expansion, similar builds to the classical pruning framework introduced by \textit{Optimal Brain Damage} (OBD).
-A mathematical derivation can be found in the Appendix.
-In comparison to Wanda, which uses the product of weight magnitude and activation norm to estimate importance scores locally within each layer, ForeSight incorporates inter-layer structure by simulating how early-layer pruning distorts outputs in downstream layers.
-This makes ForeSight a propagation-aware, second-order extension of both OBD and Wanda, tailored specifically for domain adaptation scenarios where preserving downstream fidelity is critical.
-Its superior ability to capture domain-specific information compared to Wanda is demonstrated in Experiment~\ref{sec:experiments}.
+\paragraph{Connection to Optimal Brain Damage.} Wanda estimates weight importance from local layer statistics (e.g., weight magnitude and activation-based signals).
+In contrast, ForeSight derives an importance score from a second-order approximation of the downstream loss incurred by pruning an upstream weight, explicitly weighting each entry by input energy and downstream amplification.
+As a result, ForeSight can be viewed as an Optimal Brain Damage--style (diagonal) second-order criterion that is propagation-aware, which is particularly relevant for domain adaptation where preserving downstream fidelity is critical.